 Consult a therapist to help you work through and overcome any shame you might be holding onto.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 The painful emotion of shame is a response to the breaking of social norms that the person values.
 It comes from a violation of expected codes and morals which are socially interested.
 Though as we’ll see, it’s far more complicated than that.